Search

-It can be hard to remember when to tackle which landscaping tasks.
-Lucky for you we have a quick reference to local gardening to-dos.
+It can be hard to remember what landscaping tasks to tackle when.
+Lucky for you, there’s a quick reference guide to San Antonio gardening to-dos.

-Think fast — when is the best time to prune roses or plant trees in San Antonio?
-Sometimes it’s hard to remember the ideal months for all those gardening tasks, especially if you’re a South Texas transplant like me.
+Think fast – when is the best time to prune roses or plant trees in San Antonio?
+Sometimes it’s hard to remember the ideal months for all those gardening tasks, especially if you are a South Texas transplant like me.

 So, I’ve put together a quick reference guide to common landscaping tasks.
 Dig into more details by exploring our maintenance section and garden articles.